Teichlab/scg_lib_structs/README.md

 1. The default alignment font is Monaco.
 Courier New font will be used if Monaco is not available.
 2. Index1 (i7) is always sequenced using the bottom strand as template, regardless of the Illumina machine in use.
 That is why the index sequences are reverse complementary to the primer sequences.
-3. In a dual-index library, how index2 (i5) is sequenced differs from machines to machines.
+3. __IMPORTANT:__ In a dual-index library, how index2 (i5) is sequenced differs from machines to machines.
 According to the [Index Sequencing Guide](data/indexed-sequencing-overview-guide-15057455-05.pdf) from Illumina, Miseq, Hiseq2000/2500 and NovaSeq 6000 (v1.0) use the bottom strand as template, which is why the index sequences are the same as the primer sequences in those machines. iSeq 100, MiniSeq, NextSeq, HiSeq X, HiSeq 3000/4000 and NovaSeq 6000 (v1.5) use the top strand as template, which is why the index sequences are reverse-complementary to the primer sequences in those machines.
-All methods listed below use Miseq, Hiseq2000/2500 and NovaSeq (v1.0) as examples.
+All methods listed below use iSeq 100, MiniSeq, NextSeq, HiSeq X, HiSeq 3000/4000 and NovaSeq 6000 (v1.5) as examples, because this configuration is more frequently used nowadays.

 - ### Gene expression